integreat-io/integreat/README.md

 would be `'sections[0].articles.items[]'` and to get the content of each item `'body.content'`.

+The bracket notation offers some possibilities for filtering arrays:
+- `[]` - Matches _all_ items in an array
+- `[0]` - Matches the item at index 0
+- `[1:3]` - Matches all items from index 1 to 3, not including 3.
+- `[-1]` - Matches the last item in the array.
+- `[id="ent1"]` - Matches the item with an id equal to `'ent1'`

-When mapping data to the source, the paths are used to reconstruct the data format the source expects.
+When mapping data _to_ the source, the paths are used to reconstruct the data format the source expects.
 Only properties included in the paths will be created, so any additional properties must be set by a transform function or the adapter.

-**Note:** An open square bracket `[]` is only valid at the end of an endpoint or mapping `path`, and is used to indicate that the path refers to an array.
-This is used when reconstructing the data format _to_ to a source, and has no effect when mapping _from_ a source.
+Arrays are reconstructing with any object or value at the first index, unless a single, non-negative index is specified in the path.

 ## Actions